django-extensions/django-extensions/docs/command_extensions.rst

 * *notes* - Show all annotations like TODO, FIXME, BUG, HACK, WARNING, NOTE or XXX in your py and HTML files.

-* *passwd* - Makes it easy to reset a user's password.

 * *pipchecker* - Scan pip requirement file(s)s for out-of-date packages.
 Similar to ``pip list -o`` which used installed packages (in virtualenv) instead of requirements file(s).